In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 abilities

-fitness and training
+fitness

 A well-made well-balanced bit should aid the horse and rider, not hinder and make the Horse uncomfortable and less responsive